dannylee14/Learn-About-Brazil/README.md

-# GeoLearner
+# Learn About Brazil
-Learn about how to we can use geography in order to learn about languages.
+Learn about the 5th largest country in the world, Brazil!

 # Preview
-Have you ever wanted to learn about the gerography for a particular language, but do not have the opportunity in order to emerse yourself?
-You can do that with GeoLearner, which will add more countries to our daily website.
-Here, you can enter your information in order to grow your knowledge.
+Have you ever wondered what makes Brazil so special?
+There's more to the beaches, barbeques, and the futebol(Soccer for Americans) that makes this beautiful country so special!